Revised April 10, 2017; August 28, 2018; January 7, 2019; December 8, 2020; revised April 15, 2021, with the new title.

 Tipiṭaka Was Compiled for Faithful Oral Transmission

-7. The Buddha knew that Buddha Dhamma would be going through periods of decline where bhikkhus capable of interpreting deep suttā will not be present.
-Thus suttā were composed in a way that only the “conventional” meaning is apparent.
-That was a necessary step to preserve the suttā, especially before writing became commonplace.
+10. The Buddha knew that Buddha Dhamma would be going through periods of decline where bhikkhus capable of interpreting deep suttā would not be present.
+Thus suttā were composed so that only the “conventional” meaning is apparent.
+That was necessary to preserve the suttā, especially before writing became commonplace.

 - It is important to remember that Ven.
 Ananda had memorized all the suttā that he recited at the First Buddhist Council, just three months after Buddha’s Parinibbāna.

 - Ven.
 Ananda was Buddha’s personal assistant over the last few decades of the Buddha’s life.
 I believe that the Buddha condensed each sutta and Ven.
 Ananda memorized each of them.
 The Buddha synthesized each sutta in a “double meaning” way for them to survive the “dark periods.”

 - Then, at the first Buddhist Council, all the suttā were recited and were sorted into various categories (Nikāyās).
-That is my theory, and I believe that it will be proven to be accurate in the future.
+That is my theory, and I believe it will be proven to be accurate in the future.

 Deeper Meanings May Stay Hidden for Long Times